yellow-digital/three-webc/README.md

 > A set of webcomponents to ease the creation of 3D graphics in your browser.

-This library makes it easy to set up 3D graphics and maintains a straighforward integration with **threejs**.
+This library makes it easy to set up 3D graphics and maintains a straighforward integration with [threejs](https://github.com/mrdoob/threejs).

 ## Features